sionpixley/PolyNode/README.md

 ### Updating PolyNode to the latest release

-PolyNode has an auto updater, so manually updating your PolyNode is not usually required unless you have configured PolyNode to not use the auto updater.
+PolyNode has an auto updater, so manually updating your PolyNode is not usually required.

 You can turn off the auto updater in the [configuration file](#autoupdate).